pkxpp/pkxpp.github.io/pages/2_about.md

 ## About me

-My primary research interest is in artificial intelligence, programming and education.
+My primary research interest is in artificial intelligence, programming and game.
 See my project page for details.